BIOL 0123 Science Proficiency

 BIOL 3034 General Ecology

 A study of the structure and function of ecosystems including a survey of the aquatic and terrestrial habitats.
-Includes laboratory and field trips.
+Includes lab and field trips.
 Prerequisites: BIOL 2104 and BIOL 2205.

 BIOL 3103 Plants and Civilization